alichtman/data-structures-cpp/docs/General-CPP-Notes.md

 **Iterators**

-Iterators allow us to traverse data regardless of underlying structure.
++ Allow us to traverse data regardless of underlying structure.

-Declared in `public` block of class.
++ Declared in `public` block of class.

 **Functors**